stfc/cloud-docs/source/faqs.rst

 ##################################################
 How do I get support for the STFC cloud?
 ##################################################
-E-mail the Cloud support team on cloud-support@gridpp.rl.ac.uk .
+E-mail the Cloud support team on cloud-support@stfc.ac.uk .

 There is no telephone support number at this time.